muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 "..."

 "To be honest, it's probably for the best that you believe that.
 There's a pretty good reason for that rumor to exist.
-In my 8 or so centuries of being a mortality agent, I've only run into a hand full of instances where someone in your position thought otherwise, and they're all people who have had experience interacting with another mortality agent before."
+In my 8 or so centuries of being a mortality agent, I've only ran into a hand full of instances where someone in your position thought otherwise, and they're all people who have had experience interacting with another mortality agent before."

 "Right... that'd lead to too many agents if people knew better..."